Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 ## Spawn Rarities

-The spawn rarity of an item on a moon can be changed mid-game but will not be reflected at the start of the next day.
+The spawn rarity of an item on a moon can be changed mid-game and be reflected at the start of the next day without restarting your session.
-You must restart your session (but not the game) for these changes to take effect.

 Lethal Company uses a relative weighting system to handle spawn rarities, making it a bit tricky to grasp the likelihood of an item spawning.
 Here are a few examples to help that make sense.